jobboard/scrapy-stackoverflows/README.md

 https://github.com/jayzeng/scrapy-stackoverflows/blob/master/jobs.json

 # TODO
-- Cache with Redis
 - Backoff and retry base upon (e.g: http status code)
-- Store into db storage (e.g: Mongo, Mysql or postgresql)
 - A thin web interface to manipulate jobs (schedule, cancel jobs etc)
 - Add more spiders and crawlers to cover other job boards
 - Deploy it as a real-time API that returns job JSON